The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

 Based on the above considerations, we have established the following theorem:

-\textbf{Theorem 2} \emph{The periodic traveling wave solutions of the defocusing cmKdV equation are spectrally stable.
+\textbf{Theorem 3} \emph{The periodic traveling wave solutions of the defocusing cmKdV equation are spectrally stable.
 The spectrum of their associated linear stability problem is explicitly given by $\sigma(J \mathcal{L})=i \mathbb{R}$.}

-By applying the SCS basis lemma in~\cite{by13}, we conclude that the eigenfunctions are complete in $L_{p e r}^{2}([-N \frac{T}{2}, N \frac{T}{2}])$, for any integer $N$.
+As done in section 3 of~\cite{by13} and using the SCS lemma, we conclude that the eigenfunctions are complete in $L_{p e r}^{2}([-N \frac{T}{2}, N \frac{T}{2}])$, for any integer $N$.
 Therefore the linearly stable with respect to the subharmonic perturbations is proved.\\ \\ \textbf{ 5.
 Hamiltonian structure and integrability}\\ In next section, we wish to show the orbital stability of the elliptic solutions to the defocusing cmKdV equation by constructing a Lyapunov functional.
 To construct such Lyapunov functional, we need the higher-order conserved quantities of the defocusing cmKdV equation.
 Therefore in this section, we recall the integrability of the defocusing cmKdV equation.
 More importantly, we need rewrite the defocusing cmKdV and its Hamiltonian as a new form, which ensure that we could prove the orbital stability in next section.
 Firstly, we recall the Hamiltonian structure of the complex modified KdV equation, which reads

 where

 The variational gradient of a function $H(u,iu)$ is defined by

 It is well known that the Hamiltonian $H$ is one of an infinite number of conserved quantities of the NLS hierarchy.
 We show some examples of the conserved quantities